 From the Lecture Hall to City Hall

-Barkha Patel is currently a third year student in Drexel's Earle Mack School of Law, but you might say that her career started in 1947.
+Barkha Patel is currently a third year student in the Drexel University School of Law, but you might say that her career started in 1947.
 That's when her grandmother became one of only a handful of women licensed to practice law in India.
 With a role model like that, Barkha was bound to be ambitious.

 Barkha was born and raised in New Jersey, where there are plenty of smart, accomplished women lawyers, but she's already found ways to distinguish herself, beginning with her acceptance to Drexel's combined BS/JD program.
 She chose Drexel because of the accelerated degree option as well as the location.